vugu/vugu/README.md

 - [x] Basic dev and prod server tooling, easy to get started
 - [x] Rewrite everything so it is not so terrible internally
 - [x] URL Router (in-progress)
-- [ ] Tinygo compilation support
+- [x] Tinygo compilation support
-- [ ] Server-side rendering (HTML generation works, needs URL Router to make it usable)
+- [x] Server-side rendering (works, needs more documentation and examples)
-- [ ] Performance optimizations
 - [x] Go-only component events
 - [x] Slots
 - [ ] Component library(s)
+- [ ] Performance optimizations
 - And much more...

 ## Notes